hmcts/ccd-case-parking-util/README.md

 due to existing CRUD-based access control enforced by CCD APIs.
 Unparking is achieved by setting the state back to its original value.

-*Note: Currently only unparking is supported by this utility.*

 This utility takes in a csv file as an input, containing a list of cases to be actioned.
 Values for each column in each row are verified against the data in the CCD Data Store database prior to any changes being made.
 This includes verification that the case is currently in a parked state.